 You can provide basic medical care at the scene of the injury.
 Remember that any animal that is injured or in pain may bite or scratch.
 Injured animals must be approached carefully, and you should first take precautions for your own safety.
-Using a muzzle is often a prudent safety measure; one can be easily made from a piece of cloth or a ready-made muzzle can be included in the first aid kit.
+Using a muzzle on dogs is often a prudent safety measure; one can be easily made from a piece of cloth or a ready-made muzzle can be included in the first aid kit.
 Never muzzle a dog with chest injuries or a dog with a short nose (brachycephalic breeds like Pugs), and never leave a muzzled dog alone.
+Placing a cloth over the head and eyes can be calming.
+Cats can be wrapped in a towel to reduce movement and placed in a dark box with adequate holes for breathing and observing.

 Bleeding requires immediate first aid.
 Press down firmly on the bleeding area with your fingers or the palm of your hand, and then apply a firm, but not tight, bandage.
 Any long pieces of fabric or gauze can be used.
 Often washcloths and hand towels are enough when applied with mild pressure.
 If the original bandage becomes soaked with blood, do not remove it; simply place additional material on top and continue to apply pressure.
-These bandages can be secured in place using duct or packaging tape.
+These temporary bandages can be secured in place using duct or packaging tape during transportation to a veterinary clinic.

 Burns can be difficult to evaluate because the fur makes it hard to examine the injury.
 Large deep burns, chemical burns, and electrical burns need immediate attention, as do burns involving the airway or face.
 Use cold water on the affected area, and cover the burn with a nonstick dressing.